-Liwa International School currently has over 2,500 students with mixed gender classes in KG and separate sections for Girls and Boys thereafter.
-The largest student nationality is Emirati at 89%, followed by a range of Arab nationalities (with Jordanian, Egyptian and Omani students making a further 6%).
+Liwa International School currently has close to 2,600 students with mixed gender classes in KG and separate sections for Girls and Boys thereafter.
+The largest student nationality is Emirati at 90%, followed by a range of Arab nationalities (with Jordanian, Egyptian and Omani students making a further 6%).
 There are an average of 7 classes in each grade with an average class size of 23.
 There is a slightly higher proportion of girls to boys in the school.
 All students join the school as non-English speakers.

-Students are supported by a teaching team of 180 who are recruited from the UK, US, South Africa and the Gulf area.
-Teacher turnover in 2017 was 13%, well below the average of 22% in the UAE and a reflection of an increasingly stable team (it had been a much higher 26% in the 2015-16 academic year) .
+Students are supported by a teaching team of 165 who are recruited from the UK, US, South Africa and the Gulf area providing a teacher:student ratio of 1:16.
+They are supported by a further 70 teaching assistants.
+Teacher turnover in 2019 was 21%, below the average of 22% in the UAE and a reflection of an increasingly stable team (it had been a much higher 26% in the 2015-16 academic year) .
 All new staff are required to have a professional teaching qualification and a minimum of 2 years’ experience.
 This is supplemented by a whole school program of professional development and practice.

 In Elementary School - from grades 1-5 - children study the full range of subjects with an emphasis on innovation, STEAM, practical application and active learning.
 They are encouraged to discuss their learning and think critically.
 The school has specialist Art, Science, DT and ICT rooms, and children from grade 2 have a weekly lesson in these.
 All subjects are taught thematically and with an emphasis on cross curricular links.
 Parent workshops are arranged so that parents understand the learning and how to help their children at home, as well as home-school projects and competitions to involve the whole family.